 • one takes a closure or Transformer that defines the transformation for each line of the source file

-Note that both variants assume the source files are text based.
-When you use the ReplaceTokens class with filter(), the result is a template engine that replaces tokens of the form @tokenName@ (the Ant-style token) with values that you define.
+Note that both variants assume the source files are text-based.
+When you use the ReplaceTokens class with filter(), you create a template engine that replaces tokens of the form @tokenName@ (the Ant-style token) with values you define.

-It’s good practice to specify the character set when reading and writing the file, otherwise the transformations won’t work properly for non-ASCII text.
+Specifying the character set when reading and writing the file is good practice.
+Otherwise, the transformations won’t work properly for non-ASCII text.
 You configure the character set with the CopySpec.setFilteringCharset(String) property.
-If it’s not specified, the JVM default character set is used, which is likely to be different from the one you want.
+If it’s not specified, the JVM default character set is used, which will likely differ from the one you want.

 Setting file permissions